kennytilton/web-mx/doc/intro-counter.md

 ```
 The counter display will change when the counter changes, but we need the next example to prove that.

-#### 3. Omnipotence
+#### 3. Easy app responsiveness to change.
-Any handler can navigate to any property to change it, with all dependencies being updated before the MSET! or MSWAP! call returns.
+Any handler can navigate to any property to change it.
 ```clojure
 (defn a-counter []
   (div {:class [:intro]}